mdunlap1/mrfy/README.md

 Currently this program only supports the In-network Rates & Allowed Amounts File for Aetna Signature Administrators.

-Specifically it has been devleoped and tested version 1.3.1.
+Specifically it has been devleoped and tested on version 1.3.1 of that MRF.

 For now, it will be left to the user to find the data.